fitsnipsteam/web-rabbithole223.com/content/post/2024/mycolabs-growers-select-monotub.md

 ## Summary

 This is an okay design and may be useful once I get better at growing mushrooms.
-I do wish I would have gone with the smaller [Myco Labs Grower's Select 28Q Cube Mushroom Monotub Fruiting Chamber with Filter Disks and Liner](https://a.co/d/a7gEgxG) as that would be more manageable for a new and learning mushroom grower.
+I do wish I would have gone with the smaller [Myco Labs Grower's Select 28Q Cube Mushroom Monotub Fruiting Chamber with Filter Disks and Liner](https://amzn.to/3SDcTSf) as that would be more manageable for a new and learning mushroom grower.

+# Affilate info:
+Amazon Affiliate Disclaimer: "As an Amazon Associate, I earn from qualifying purchases.
+This video and description may contain affiliate links, which means that if you click on one of the product links, I’ll receive a small commission at no extra cost to you.
+This helps support the channel and allows us to continue to make videos like this.
+Thank you for the support!

+No other affilate memberships at the time of this writting.